indutny/range-finder/README.md

 beginning.
 This can become a bottleneck for situations where a video has to be served to a browser, since for a 100MB video Chromium would typically make hundreds of requests, turning a 100MB video into tens of gigabytes of read and decrypted data.
-While this module is not a silver bullet, it can cut number of the created streams in half in such cases.

-This module is an aid for this (perhaps niche) cases.
+`range-finder` is is an aid for these (perhaps niche) cases.
 Instead of creating a brand new stream for every request it stores and tracks previously created streams that were no fully read, and attempts to reuse them when requesting subsequent data.
+While this module is not a silver bullet, it can cut number of the created streams in half in such cases.

 ## Installation